 NHUMW unit also supports local community groups like Providence Place, Church Women United, Campus Ministries at San Antonio College, Wesley Health and Wellness Center, the Texas Diaper Bank, and Jireh House Community Development and Resource Center.

 Nationally, the NHUMW currently supports Imagine No Malaria, Heifer International, and Rio Bravo Deaf School.

-Meets the 2nd Monday of each month at 6:30 p.m. in Children’s 15.
 The purpose of this Circle is to support and encourage women between the ages of 20 and 40ish, as well as emphasize missions.
-If needed, childcare is provided.
+Childcare is provided.

-We have a women’s retreat annually or semi-annually.
+We have a women’s retreat annually.
 This is a great opportunity to get to know other women in the church, take time for rest, relaxation, fun and study.